Code-Institute-Submissions/relevantindependent/README.md

 ## Acknowledgements:
 - Matt Rudge (Tutor at Code Institute) - for guidance and advice
 - Staff at Code Institute - for lessons on which Relevant Independent is based.
-Also for "getting the code up and running text"
+Also for "getting the code up and running" section and "Tech Used/Some of the tech used includes" section of this README.